Cow Nose Rays

-Rays are a type of flattened fish and are closely related to sharks.
-Rays are a result of the evolutional cycle of sharks.
-Rays are social animals that live all over the world in oceans, and even are found in some channels where fresh water flows into the ocean.
-Rays often come together in huge groups of up to thousands of individuals, but other rays live alone.
+Rays are a type of flattened fish and are closely related to sharks as they are a result of the same evolutional cycle.
+They are social animals that often come together in huge groups of up to thousands of individuals, although some species prefer to live alone.
+Rays are found in oceans all over the world and are even found in some freshwater channels which flow into the sea.

-Like the shark Rays are also Invertebrates with no bones.
-Their skeleton is made of cartilage, which is a tough, fibrous substance, not nearly as hard as bone.
+Like sharks, a ray's skeleton is made of cartilage, which is a tough, fibrous substance.
+Although cartilage is not nearly as hard as bone, it is very flexible.
+This allows the ray to move easily underwater.

 Things to To